mecid/mecid.github.io/_posts/2026-05-26-swift-defer-clean-up-before-you-leave.md

 ```

 Let me show you another example.
 Here we use HealthKit observation API, that requires you to call a completion handler as soon as you finish your processing.
 This is another interesting usage of a *defer* block, because you define it at the start of the scope, but it will run in the end right after you finish all your processing.

+The *defer* keyword is not something you need every day, but it is a great tool for making cleanup code safer and easier to reason about.
+Whenever you create a temporary resource, acquire a lock, change some state, or receive a completion handler that must be called later, *defer* allows you to describe the cleanup right next to the setup.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!